apolo74/YARS/README.md

 ```
 The output should return the version of the Python libraries installed in your system.
 Verify also that the package installer for Python, [PIP](https://pip.pypa.io/en/stable/installation/) is installed.

+You'll need an Nvidia API Key in order to use their hosted LLMs.
+You can create your own API Key here:

+<<<TODO>>>

 ### Installing YARS

 First, download the repository as a [ZIP file](https://github.com/apolo74/YARS/archive/refs/heads/main.zip) or (assuming you have already installed the github package) just open a terminal and `git clone` it.
 Go inside the **YARS** folder and I recommend to work under a virtual environment: